By Lauren Venell

 Pricing is marketing.

-About the Author Lauren Venell is an independent product designer, artist, and small business consultant from San Francisco.
+Lauren Venell is an independent product designer, artist, and small business consultant from San Francisco.
 She is the co-founder and programming director for the Conference of Creative Entrepreneurs and teaches small business workshops around the Bay Area.
 Lauren is also a contributing “biz lady” for design*sponge, in addition to running her own blog.